Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 2. Prepare the gelatin.
 Sprinkle the gelatin over cold water.
 Do not stir!
 Leave it to sit until the gelatin turns solid, then heat it for 8-10 seconds in the microwave until it’s liquid again.
 Watch it carefully as it bubbles up quickly.

 3. Make the mousse.
 Next, prepare a batch of homemade whipped cream.
 In a separate bowl, beat the cream cheese until it’s smooth, and mix in the melted white chocolate.
 Lastly, fold in the whipped cream and crushed Oreo cookies.
+Pour the Oreo mousse over the brownie base, spreading it evenly.
+Then, move the pie to the fridge to chill and set.

 Frequently Asked Questions

 You’ll want to choose a high-quality melting chocolate.
 Good brands are Lindt, Guittard, and Ghirardelli.
-There’s also the option to make this recipe with a dark chocolate mousse instead of white chocolate, like you find in my no-bake chocolate Oreo mousse pie.
+There’s also the option to make this recipe with a dark chocolate mousse instead of white chocolate, as you find in my no-bake chocolate Oreo mousse pie.

 Why didn’t my mousse layer set?